-TORONTO (Reuters) - Canada's main stock index ended barely lower on Thursday as energy stock gains on higher oil prices were offset by weakness in bank shares and some consumer and telecommunications names and a reversal in Valeant Pharmaceuticals International Inc.
+TORONTO (Reuters) - Canada's main stock index ended barely lower on Thursday as energy stock gains on higher oil prices were offset by weakness in bank shares and some consumer and telecommunications names and a reversal in Valeant Pharmaceuticals International Inc VRX.TO.

 The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE settled down 1.92 points, or 0.01 percent, at 14,695.68.
 Advancers outnumbered decliners by a ratio of 1.2-to-1.

 The heavyweight energy group climbed 1.3 percent, with Suncor Energy Inc SU.TO up 0.9 percent to C$36.64 and Encana Corp ECA.TO jumping 5.9 percent to C$12.95, as Brent crude rose above $50 a barrel for the first time in six weeks.

 But six of the index’s 10 main groups ended lower, including a 0.5 percent fall for financials and a 0.7 percent loss for the smaller consumer staples group.